maidele/my-first-repo/README.md

 #  Read this First

-This is Maidele's first repository!
+This is my first repository that I am doing for this semester!

-I would like to learn how to utilize GitHub!
+I look forward to learning how to utilize GitHub!